AlexandruDodita/ZombieTD/documentation_guide.md

 Defines the `TileMap` class, responsible for managing the game grid, occupied tiles, and coordinate conversions.

 ### Class `TileMap` - General Scope
 Represents the playable game area as a grid.
 Tracks which tiles are occupied by defenses, provides methods for drawing the grid, checking tile occupancy, marking tiles, converting between screen and grid coordinates, and finding spawn locations.
+Features visually varied tiles that create an abandoned battlefield appearance.

 *   **`TileMap.constructor(cols, rows, tileSize)` - Scope:**
     *   Stores the grid dimensions (`cols`, `rows`) and the size of each tile (`tileSize`).
     *   Creates a 2D array (`this.grid`) initialized to `false`, representing the occupancy state of each tile.
+    *   Initializes tile patterns for visual variety by calling `initializeTilePatterns()`.
+    *   Creates a 2D array (`this.tileVariations`) to store which pattern is used for each tile.
+    *   Calls `randomizeTileVariations()` to assign patterns to tiles.
+*   **`TileMap.initializeTilePatterns()` - Scope:**
+    *   Creates an array of tile pattern objects that describe visual variations.
+    *   Each pattern specifies features like base color, presence of grass tufts, moss patches, and/or cracks.
+    *   These patterns are used to create visual variety across the map.
+*   **`TileMap.randomizeTileVariations()` - Scope:**
+    *   Assigns a random pattern to each tile in the grid.
+    *   Uses weighted randomization to ensure patterns are distributed naturally (e.g., plain dirt is most common).
+    *   Ensures the map has varied appearance while maintaining visual coherence.
 *   **`TileMap.draw(ctx)` - Scope:**
     *   Calculates canvas center and map pixel dimensions based on `cols`, `rows`, `tileSize`.
     *   Calculates and applies canvas offset for centering.
+    *   Draws a dark background for the entire map area.
+    *   Iterates through the grid, calling `drawTile()` for each tile to create visual variety.
     *   Draws the vertical and horizontal grid lines.
     *   Draws a semi-transparent fill on tiles marked as occupied (`this.grid[y][x] === true`).
     *   Restores canvas context.
+*   **`TileMap.drawTile(ctx, x, y)` - Scope:**
+    *   Draws a single tile at grid position (x, y) using its assigned pattern.
+    *   Applies the base color for the tile.
+    *   Adds random darkening for soil texture variation.
+    *   Conditionally adds grass tufts, moss patches, or cracks based on the tile's assigned pattern.
+    *   Creates visual variety that gives the map an abandoned battlefield appearance.
 *   **`TileMap.isTileOccupied(x, y)` - Scope:**
     *   Checks if the given grid coordinates (`x`, `y`) are within the map boundaries.
     *   Returns `true` if out of bounds or if `this.grid[y][x]` is true, `false` otherwise.